eelpie/media-monkey/README.md

 #Media Monkey

 Multi media file wrangling microservice.

-Wraps the Tiki, ImageMagik, avconv and mediainfo tools with an HTTP/JSON interface.
+Wraps various open source media tools with an HTTP/JSON interface.

 ###POST /meta

-Attempt to format detect and extract meta data from an uploaded file.
+Format detect and extract meta data from an uploaded binary.
+Backed by Apache Tika and mediainfo.

 The media file should be sent as raw bytes on the request body.

+###POST /detect-faces

+Attempt to detect faces in the posted image.
+This information might be used to make an informed decision about how to crop an image.
+Backed by openimaj.

 ###POST /crop